-- ► The Scheme's investment in the Investment Trust represents substantially all of its total assets. - The Investment Trust invests in a range of asset types including (in order of quantum at balance date) equities, fixed interest securities, deposits, mortgages and private equity holdings. - As detailed in the Scheme's accounting policies, as described in Note 2 to the financial statements, these financial assets are recognised at fair value through profit or loss in accordance with NZ IAS 26: Accounting and Reporting by Retirement Benefit Plans. - Market volatility can have a significant impact on the value of some of the Investment Trust's assets, and the nature of some of these investments means there is increased subjectivity and uncertainty in assessing their value at any point in time.
-As a result the valuation of the Scheme's interest in the Investment Trust is considered a key area of audit focus. - Disclosures regarding the Scheme's investments at 31 March 2023 are included in Note 5 to the financial statements and regarding the judgements
+- Each of the Fund's and the Scheme's investment in the Investment Trust represents substantially all of its total assets. - The Investment Trust invests in a range of asset types including (in order of quantum at balance date) equities, fixed interest securities, deposits, mortgages and private equity holdings. - As detailed in the accounting policies, as described in Note 2 to the financial statements, these financial assets are recognised at fair value through profit or loss in accordance with NZ IAS 26:

+Accounting and Reporting by Retirement Benefit Plans. - Market volatility can have a significant impact on the value of some of the Investment Trust's assets, and the nature of some of these investments means there is increased subjectivity and uncertainty in assessing their value at any point in time.
+As a result the valuation of the Fund's and the Scheme's interest in the Investment Trust is considered a key area of audit focus. - Disclosures regarding each Fund's and the Scheme's investment at 31 March